Baby Throne - The Facts

 Baby Throne & Potty Training (Toilet Training)

-The Baby Throne was created by Zoe Durbach; mother to her son Hector Knight Durbach.
+The Baby Throne was created by Zoe for her son Hector.
 When Hector was about 4 months old she noticed that her son showed indications of when he wanted to “go” and that a specific squat position triggered the instinct to “push” and empty the bowels completely.

 She discovered that it was not necessary for Hector to be sitting in dirty diapers on a regular basis - especially when he was 6 months old and started eating solids.
 She also found that it is possible to be finished with diapers (number 1 and 2s!) well before 18 months.
 This is the same age that children were toilet trained before the invention of the disposable diaper over 40 years ago!

 Don't believe it?
 Watch Hector prove to you by pushing every 3 seconds until he is done in less than 90 seconds and his bowels are empty.
 Watch for the happy face at the end!
 Less time than it takes to change a number 2 diaper.
-Plus of course no nappy rash (diaper rash), infections etc. simply because the alkaline faeces do not touch the bottom.
+Plus of course no nappy rash (diaper rash), infections etc. simply because the poo does not touch their bottom's.

 There was (and is) nothing on the market that is suitable to hold babies, or even toddlers, safely in an optimal squat position.
 Zoe Durbach MSc MBA is a scientist and an engineer, but more importantly she is a mother.
 With all of this knowledge, it was easy for Zoe to create the Baby Throne.